miskens/MiskCV_Api/README.md

 No license.
 Use as you wish.

-According to the [Github terms](Github terms of service) other users of GitHub.com have the right to view and fork your repository.
+According to the [!Github-terms-url] Github terms](Github terms of service) other users of GitHub.com have the right to view and fork your repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>